OpenLEADR/openleadr-rs/openleadr-vtn/README.md

 - `OAUTH_BASE64_SECRET` (must be at least 256 bit long.
 Required if `OAUTH_KEY_TYPE` is `HMAC`)
 - `OAUTH_KEY_TYPE`(allows values: `HMAC`, `RSA`, `EC`, `ED`.
 Defaults to `HMAC`)
 - `OAUTH_PEM` (path to a PEM encoded public key file.
 Required for all `OAUTH_KEY_TYPE`s, except `HMAC`)
+- `OAUTH_VALID_AUDIENCES` (specifies the list of valid audiences for token validation, ensuring that the token is intended for the correct recipient.
+Defaults to an empty list, which will fail validation if an `aud` claim is present in a decoded access token.)

 The internal OAuth provider does only support `HMAC`.